EffectOrientedProgramming/EOPCode/README.md

 > ./cs install cs
 ```

-## 2. Use Coursier to Install the Needed Tools
+## 2. Use Coursier to Install the Required Tools

 This command installs the JDK, Scala 3, the SBT build tool, and several other tools: